No, public transport remained free while New Zealand was at Alert Levels 3 and 4, up until 30 June 2020.

 There is no change to the existing eligibility requirements for Total Mobility.

 From 14 April 2020 to 30 June 2020, Total Mobility trips were free for clients, up to the regional fare subsidy cap.

 Regional fare subsidy caps are also referred to as maximum contributions per trip and these amounts differ across New Zealand.

 From 1 July the Total Mobility fare reduction policy will no longer be in effect and fares will return to normal.

 This means that from 12:01am Wednesday, 1 July 2020, Total Mobility clients will need to pay user fares for Total Mobility services.

 Reducing fares for Total Mobility was in line with public transport fares being removed during COVID-19 Alert Levels 3 and 4.

-Public transport fares are being reinstated during Alert Level 2, with regional phasing depending on councils’ ticketing systems.
-Restoring the normal subsidy for Total Mobility fares during Alert Level 2 is in line with policy for public transport across New Zealand, and we have allowed some extra time for this to make the necessary system changes.
+Public transport fares are being reinstated during Alert Levels 2 and 1, with regional phasing depending on councils’ ticketing systems.
+Restoring the normal subsidy for Total Mobility fares is in line with policy for public transport across New Zealand, and we have allowed some extra time for this to make the necessary system changes.